 - a.
-A status imposed for a specific period of time in which a student must demonstrate conduct that abides by NYFA's policies and Conditions expectations. student's restricting the privileges or eligibility for NYFA activities may be imposed.
+A status imposed for a specific period of time in which a student must demonstrate conduct that abides by NYFA's policies and expectations.
+Conditions restricting the student's privileges or eligibility for NYFA activities may be imposed.
 A temporary transcript notation may accompany the probationary period.
 Further misconduct during the probationary period or violation of any conditions of the probation may result in additional disciplinary action, including but not limited to, suspension or expulsion. - b.
 Disciplinary probation carries a temporary transcript notation that is only noted on the student's transcript during the duration of the disciplinary probation.
 When the disciplinary probation period concludes, the transcript notation is removed.